esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 ### Further / multiserver integration

-For more advanced processing and analysis of logs, including gathering logs from multiple machines, you can use one of the many available mechanisms (e.g. logstash/elasticsearch/kibana, graylog, splunk), which collect data from syslog and are beyond the scope of this documentation.
+For more advanced processing and analysis of logs, including gathering logs from multiple machines, you can use one of the many available systems (e.g. logstash/elasticsearch/kibana, graylog, splunk), which collect data from syslog and are beyond the scope of this documentation.

 ## Monitoring